StanfordVL/behavior/docs/agents.md

 - Sticky Mitten: An alternative simplified grasping that creates a rigid connection between the hand and an object if the grasping DoF goes over a threshold while the hand is in contact with the object.
 Using the sticky mitten, agents do not need to place the fingers around an object to grasp it.

+## Add your own embodiment!

+You can add your own embodiment to BEHAVIOR.
+For that, you will need to add it to iGibson following the specific instructions [here]().